 When Yann Iythgoe was hired on by the owner of Antares Blue Dawn to deliver his boat across the Atlantic, racing the ARC flotilla wasn’t in the plans.
-But as everybody knows, when you have more then 1 boat sailing on the same course, it’s always a race.
+But as everybody knows, when you have more than 1 boat sailing on the same course, it’s always a race.

-Blue Dawn left Bermuda 3 hours after the ARC rally boats and not only caught up with the leading boats, but with Main and Genoa, passed the 3 lead boats – a Hanse 53, Amel 54 and a Beneteau 57 – with a side wind of 20 knots and reaching sailing speeds of up to 10 knots.
+Blue Dawn left Bermuda 3 hours after the ARC rally boats and not only caught up with the leading boats but with Main and Genoa, passed the 3 lead boats – a Hanse 53, Amel 54, and a Beneteau 57 – with a side wind of 20 knots and reaching sailing speeds of up to 10 knots.

-The frist 3 days after leaving the USVI’s saw very calm conditions with long swells, with 1 day of light wind from the front, followed by 3 days with 15 – 20 knots of wind from a 120* angle until Bermuda.
+The first 3 days after leaving the USVI’s saw very calm conditions with long swells, with 1 day of light wind from the front, followed by 3 days with 15 – 20 knots of wind from a 120* angle until Bermuda.

 It took Yann and his crew of 3 a little over three weeks to sail Antares 44i Blue Dawn from St Thomas in the US Virgin Islands to Cadiz, Spain.
 That’s 6.5 days from St Thomas to Bermuda – 10 days from Bermuda to Azores – 6 days from the Azores to Cadiz, Spain.

 “The top speed was 16.2 knots (we did 17.8 knots on the previous delivery from Brazil to Trinidad).
-With the Main & Genoa and with a side wind we reached slightly over 10 knots max.”
+With the Main & Genoa and with a side wind, we reached slightly over 10 knots max.”

-“The general impression and feeling on board was very very postive, and I sailed many catamarans.
+“The general impression and feeling on board were very, very positive, and I sailed many catamarans.
 She is above average from other catamarans of her kind.
 She’s comfortable and fast,” Yann says about his impressions about the Antares 44i.

 “The performance and attitude at sea are very positive.
 She is a big upgrade for the owner from his previous catamaran.”